Love, Anger, Madness: Anger

 Anger (Colère) tells the story of the Normil family, whose land is seized by a group of men in black uniforms.
 The grandfather of the family is strongly opposed to relinquishing the land.
 The father vows to hold on to it, but his attempt to solicit assistance from a lawyer goes poorly.
 Rose, his daughter, is sexually harassed by one of the Blackshirts, who is visiting the lawyer's office, and the lawyer charges the family $500 upfront for his services.
 The father gets the money from his wealthy mistress, but the lawyer will not take it from him, insisting that Rose deliver it.
 Later, Rose's younger brother Paul sees her get into a car with the man from the lawyer's office, who is referred to as "the Gorilla".
-Realizing that Rosa is having sex with the Gorilla, Paul vows to kill him.
+Realizing that Rose is having sex with the Gorilla, Paul vows to kill him.

 The story then switches perspectives from third-person to a series of first person stream of consciousness narrations.
 A section narrated by Rose describes her sadistic rape (Note: For brevity, this summary uses the word "rape" to describe what happens to Rose.
 This view is not universally accepted by scholars.
 For a more detailed discussion, see § Anger.) at the hand of the Gorilla.
 It is revealed that he told Rose that if she had sex with him regularly for a month, the family's plot would be restored.
 Meanwhile, the father sows division amongst the Blackshirts by selling the family's land in parcels, prompting the Blackshirts to argue over who gets what.
 In the ensuing conflict, one of the Gorilla's lieutenants shoots him.
 The grandfather is then killed by the Blackshirts alongside Rose and Paul's disabled brother.
 Rose dies from exhaustion soon afterward.